Griffin, Queensland: Geography

 Griffin contains both residential and agricultural land usage, as well as recreational, boating and fishing facilities along the northern shore of the Pine River.
 Further inland, the Pine River diverges into the North Pine and South Pine rivers.

 Osprey House is an environmental centre located in Griffin along the Pine River.
 The centre features displays, boardwalks, a bird hide and other visitor facilities.

 History

-The origin of the suburb name is from the Griffin family who migrated to Australia from the Orkney Islands off the northern coast of Scotland.
+The origin of the suburb's name is from the Griffin family who migrated to Australia from the Orkney Islands off the northern coast of Scotland.